Frequently Asked Questions

 What is my fee, and how long do sessions last?

-My current full fee is $260 per session.
-This is consistent with the average fee of licensed clinical psychologists in Ontario.
+My current full fee is $300 per session.
 OHIP doesn’t cover psychologists’ fees, however if people have extended health benefits, they may claim my services through that.
 Sessions last about 50 minutes.
 They are booked directly with me.